Search

 Step 3

-If you want a larger passage width or door size than the frame size is providing.
+If you want a larger passage width or door size than those provided by the fitting frame size, you may consider a couple of different options.

 Stud walls and Size